All the Love Island couples that are still together now

 We look back at the couples who have lasted the distance

-Love Island 2023 is just around the corner, with fans preparing for more villa sun-soaked drama.
+Love Island 2023 is upon us, with more villa sun-soaked drama ahead.

 The reality TV show, which ties the best of us to our couches every night for two months each year, sees a slew of shiny twenty-somethings (or sometimes even teenagers) blasted onto our screens in the hope of finding love – and winning £50,000.